nbbaier/idea-generator/planning/stage-2-streaming-integration.md

 #### Steps

 1. Add a `handleGenerate` that POSTs to `/api/generate` with minimal payload.
+(Done)
 2. Read `response.body` as `ReadableStream` and append chunks to `resultMarkdown`.
+(Done)
 3. Toggle `isStreaming` true/false appropriately; disable Generate while true.
+(Done)
 4. Clear previous `resultMarkdown` before starting a new generation.
+(Done)
+5. Ensure request has `Content-Type: application/json` and flush decoder after stream end.
+(Done)

 #### Acceptance Criteria

 -  Clicking Generate streams a new idea into the central area.
+(Met)
 -  Generate is disabled while streaming.
+(Met)
 -  No reliance on chat transcript/history.
+(Met)